-Ex-UN Secretary-General Ban-Ki-moon on surprise Myanmar trip
+Ex-UN Secretary-General Ban Ki-moon on surprise Myanmar trip

 He also attended a peace conference in Naypyitaw in 2016 that sought to end decades of armed conflict with ethnic minority groups.

 Two months after the military takeover, Ban urged the U.N.
-Security Council and Southeast Asian countries t o take swift and strong action to stop the deadly crackdown.
+Security Council and Southeast Asian countries to take swift and strong action to stop the deadly crackdown.
 He then tried to make a diplomatic visit to Myanmar, aiming to meet with all parties to try to de-escalate the conflict and foster dialogue, but he was told by Myanmar’s authorities that it was inconvenient at that time.